3 Self-Care Books For Black Women

 By Queen Afua

 It is possible for past hurt to pass down through generations and affect your decision-making without you even realizing it.
+Your womb is a sacred space – a vessel for creation, intuition, and deep feminine power.
 This book offers the opportunity to explore the root of this hurt, gain historical insight, and discover remedies and affirmations that can help empower you on your journey toward healing.

 By Jessamyn Stanley